chinnonae/webapp-project/README.md

 ```

 The instruction for both projects is in the README of each project.
+The sample data can be found in docs folder or in the backend project.

 The Github Repositories for both project can be found here:
 https://github.com/narutp/webapp-project-frontend